ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 smoking and lung cancer is now impacted by the use of this hypothetical medication that affects the intermediate variable between smoking and lung cancer.
-Therefore, now we can only expect our intervention to decrease population lung cancer rates only in areas that do widely use this medication.
+Therefore, now we can only expect our intervention to decrease population lung cancer rates only in areas that do not widely use this medication.

 Notably, intermediate variables may be relevant in situations in which the variable located most proximal to the outcome in the causal pathway is